Ludeon/RimWorld-Norwegian/README.md

 http://ludeon.com/forums/index.php?topic=2933.0

-Google Spreadsheet for translation progress:
+Google Spreadsheet for translation progress: On hold?

-LINK COMING
+#Any "ENG_" prefixed files you may see are just there for reference.
+Rename / overwrite as you progress translating.

 ###Translators: